RobinL/interactive_maps_template/readme.md

 A generic template for creating interactive maps from a simple csv.

+You can access a demo, which uses a random dataset, [here](http://robinl.github.io/interactive_maps_template/):

-To modify for your purposes, you just need to change the following file:
+To modify for your purposes, you need to change the following file:

 https://github.com/RobinL/interactive_maps_template/blob/master/data/data_template.csv